WillemJiang/open-source-camp/README.md

 - Cursor keys and space can navigate the slides.
 - Press S will show speaker notes and a timer in a separate window.
 - Press F for full screen.
-- Press N for next slide or P for previous slide.
+- Press N for the next slide or P for the previous slide.
-- Press O (for overview) will show a slide map / overview.
+- Press O (for the overview) will show a slide map/overview.
 - Press B will black the screen.